 Similarly to the less sensitive models, the models which have an overall stronger response to basal ice shelf melting have similarly diverse reasons for their dynamics.

-30 The sea level contribution of IMAU-UU is in the upper half of the ensemble and most similar to model ISSM-UCI and to some extent PISM-DMI and PISM-VUW (Figure 6.8.9 10a-d, Table 6-10).
+The sea level contribution of IMAU-UU is in the upper half of the ensemble and most similar to model ISSM-UCI and to some extent PISM-DMI and PISM-VUW (Figure 6,8,9 10a-d, Table 6-10).
 The only exception is the Antarctic Peninsula region (Figure 10e), where IMAUICE has the lowest response in the ensemble.

-This may be attributed to the relatively low horizontal grid resolution of the model (32x32 km), which prevents to resolve small-scale features important for this region.
+20 This may be attributed to the relatively low horizontal grid resolution of the model (32x32 km), which prevents to resolve small-scale features important for this region.

 Compared to other models in the ensemble, PISM-VUW yields a hindcast sea-level contribution that is above observed values, and a large spread in the projected contribution by 2100 under RCP 8.5 (less than 0.2 m up to c.
 1m).
 Model differences appear to be spatially variable.
-For example, PISM-VUW projects SL contributions from the Ross Sea sector that are very consistent with most other models in the ensemble, and contributions from the Antarctic Peninsula and from the from the Weddell Sea sector that are very much higher than most other models, and since the combined East Antarctic contributions from PISM-VUW appear to be similarly skewed, it is reasonable to infer that the large Weddell Sea contributions are principally sourced from the Recovery Basin, in the eastern part of the sector.
-It seems reasonable that the different modelled response here arises from the way in which basal conditions are parameterised, for example, the basal substrate yield strength that determines the propensity of ice in this area to stream.
+For example, PISM-VUW projects SL contributions from the Ross Sea sector that

+- 25 are very consistent with most other models in the ensemble, and contributions from the Antarctic Peninsula and from the Amundsen Sea Embayment that lie consistently between the highest and lowest models.
+It is primarily the contributions from the Weddell Sea sector that are very much higher than most other models, and since the combined East Antarctic contributions from PISM-VUW appear to be similarly skewed, it is reasonable to infer that the large Weddell Sea contributions are principally sourced from the Recovery Basin, in the eastern part of the sector.
+It seems reasonable that the - 30 different modelled response here arises from the way in which basal conditions are parameterised, for example, the basal substrate yield strength that determines the propensity of ice in this area to stream.